alissatroiano/MS-1/README.md

 This responsive, user-friendly website was created for Infinity, a fictional yoga and meditation studio in New York, New York.
 As the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) Full Stack Software Development Program, this website was built with HTML, CSS & Bootstrap.

-Infinity’s website features an attractive jumbotron image with a call-to-action button that, when clicked, directs the user to the schedule.
+Infinity’s website features an attractive Jumbotron image with a call-to-action button that, when clicked, directs the user to the schedule.
 The schedule provides class details, times and an option to signup.
 The website also features an informative, 'About' section and a 'Quotes' section with user stories.

 ## UX

 This website was built for a fictional yoga and meditation studio in Manhattan.
 The goal of the studio is to attract new members & retain their existing client base.
 The target market for this website is men & women (ages 24-36) who live in New York, NY and currently practice or wish to begin practicing yoga and meditation.

-After much research, planning and strategizing, it was determined that the final version of this website was the best way to help Infinity achieve their goals for the following reasons:
+After much research and planning, it was determined that the final version of this website was the best way to help Infinity achieve their goals for the following reasons:

 * The website is responsive across all devices, an essential factor for a target market of young men and women (24-36 year olds) living in an urban area, like NYC.